Archly Finance Tokenomics

 Represent liquidity pool trading fees distributed to voters in pool tokens ( e.g., if the pool is vAMM-Arc/USDC the distributed tokens are $Arc and $USDC).

-The tokens are streaming proportionally to the voting power cast by a voter and the accrued amount of trading fees.
+The fee rewards are released and claimable in the next epoch (Thursdays at 00:00 UTC) proportionally to the voting power cast by a voter and the accrued amount of weekly trading fees.
+They do not need to be claimed each epoch.

 Bribes

 In addition to the fees, liquidity pools allow external rewards from anyone (known as bribes).
 Bribes can be added to whitelisted pools and are distributed only to voters on that pool, proportionally to their share of pool votes.
+They do not need to be claimed each epoch.

 Rebases